-Physical and financial consequences typically follow prolonged behavioural issues.
+Casino Addiction Signs Guide — physical and financial consequences typically follow prolonged behavioural issues.
 Neglecting basic needs like sleep, regular meals, and social interactions signals deepening dependency.
 Unexplained debt accumulation often forces individuals to sell personal possessions for gambling funds.
-The Problem Gambling Severity Index offers eight specific questions for self-assessment available through BeGambleAware resources.
+If gambling is affecting your daily life, pause play and use a recognised responsible-gambling support service in your jurisdiction for confidential help.
 Professional recovery options include cognitive behavioural therapy, Gamblers Anonymous meetings, and specialised financial counselling services.

 Recognising problem gambling